Miron Cozma: 1999 Mineriads and imprisonment

 In January 1999, Cozma led another series of miner protests, sparked by the Radu Vasile government's intention to close down several money-losing mines in the Jiu Valley region.
 Intending to put pressure on the government, Cozma and his miners started marching towards Bucharest.
+The mineriad was openly supported by the Greater Romania Party (PRM) and by the president of this party, Corneliu Vadim Tudor, who invited the miners to occupy the Romanian Parliament and to topple the government.
+Miron Cozma, the leader of the miners, was also vice-president of the PRM, being in constant contact with the PRM leadership in Bucharest, which was preparing the arrival of miners in the Romanian capital.
 The miners clashed with the Gendarmerie at Costeşti, Vâlcea County; about 70 miners and 100 gendarmes were wounded and one miner died.
-Soon after, Prime Minister Radu Vasile held talks with Cozma at the Cozia Monastery, and Cozma agreed to end the march and disband the miners.
+Soon after, Prime Minister Radu Vasile held talks with Cozma at the Cozia Monastery, and Cozma agreed to end the protest and disband the miner units.

 At the beginning of February of the same year, however, Cozma was sentenced by the Supreme Court of Justice to 18 years in prison for his involvement in the 1991 mineriad.
 This quickly prompted a new march of the miners towards Bucharest.
 This time, special forces intervened and dispersed the miners at Stoeneşti, Olt County.
 Cozma and his lieutenants were captured by the police; Cozma himself was taken to the Rahova prison to serve his term.